lzim/mtl/blue/session10/s10_facilitator/mtl_session10_say.md

 ### 5. Open the Outputs and Text section and select another earlier experiment to compare to the one you have just pulled up

-- Select the two previous experiments, basecase from Session 7 and experiment 1 from Session 8, to compare.
+- Select the two previous experiments, base case from Session 7 and experiment 1 from Session 8, to compare.

 ### 6. Note the variables that were manipulated in the two experiments